vkhvostov/transfer-platform/README.md

 1. the code produced by you is expected to be of high quality.
 1. there are no detailed requirements, use common sense.

+How to run:

+To start an application just clone the repo and run `./gradlew run`

+API definition can be found in `api/swagger.yaml`